Dave Corley is a numbers man.

 “It has helped me understand others wherever they are in life,” he says.
 “It’s improved my faith.
 It’s improved my health.
 I’ve become a better man for it.”

 Now more than ever, nonprofits need consistent funding, because those that they serve are in great need.
-On Thursday, Sept.
-17, The Storehouse is participating in Communities Foundation of Texas’ North Texas Giving Day, a one-day online giving extravaganza for the region.
+The Storehouse is participating in Communities Foundation of Texas’ North Texas Giving Day, a one-day online giving extravaganza for the region.

 Today, The Storehouse is seeing a sustained average of 1,300 families or 5,000 individuals – a significant increase from the number served during the first of the year, says Candace Winslow, executive director of The Storehouse.